top of page

 And treatment outcomes reflect that.

 The National Library of Medicine found that between 33–65% of therapists are ineffective or harmful.
 Not underperforming.
 Not inconsistent.
 Ineffective—or harmful.
+11-38% of clients left worse off than where they started.

 And it doesn't correct over time.
 The National Institute of Health found that therapist effectiveness does not improve with experience—it declines.
+On average, therapists don't get better with time, they get worse.
+And this is in spite of them having requirements for continuing their education, indicating once again that training is failing.

 If this were any other field, it would be shut down.